liquidctl/liquidctl/docs/gigabyte-rgb-fusion2-guide.md

 six possible values: `slowest`, `slower`, `normal` (the default), `faster`, `fastest` or `ludicrous`.

-The more elaborate color/animation schemes supported by the motherboard on the addressable headers are not currently supported.
+Some more elaborate color/animation schemes supported by the motherboard on the addressable headers are not currently supported.

 ## Correspondence between lighting channels and physical locations